vitiral/wake/DESIGN.md

 - [[SPC-api]]: the "wake.libsonnet" library, which is a pure jsonnet library that provides the user interface within `PKG.libsonnet` files and its dependencies.
-- [[SPC-eval]]: the wake "evaluation engine", which is a cmdline frontend that injests files and executes the steps necessary to evaluate local hashes, retrieve pkg dependencies, and execute `exec` objects in order to complete modules.
+- [[SPC-eval]]: the wake "evaluation engine", which is a application that injests files and executes the steps necessary to evaluate local hashes, retrieve pkg dependencies, and execute `exec` objects in order to complete modules.

 ## [[.state]]
-These two pieces work together by the evaluation engine executing the jsonnet configuration within `cycles`, moving the state of wake objects through the following flow.
+These two pieces work together by the evaluation engine executing the (pure) jsonnet configuration within `cycles`, moving the state of wake objects through the following flow.
 States are always in _italics_ within this documentation.
 - _undefined_: the object is a dependency in a _declared_ pkg or module.
 - _declared_: the object's _declaration_ has been retrieved, but not all of its